 School of Art

-Candidates should have a strong background in painting and drawing practices and demonstrate a commitment to conceptualize and explore beyond conventional practice, informed by contemporary visual art concerns.
-The successful candidate will be fluent in using and teaching traditional painting materials and techniques, and have a developed understanding of and engagement with “expanded field” painting and drawing practices that employ other mediums and non-traditional formats including installation, object making, photography and digital media.
+Candidates should have a strong background in both darkroom and digital photography and demonstrate a commitment to conceptualize and explore beyond conventional practice, informed by contemporary visual art concerns.
+The successful candidate will be fluent in both lens-based image-making and digital/electronic media practices, traditional silver and non-silver processes, and image dissemination strategies (e.g. electronic, web, virtual space, moving images, installation and exhibition practices).
+Preferred candidates should have experience teaching, or mentoring minorities, or other underrepresented groups.

 Candidates must have an active record of achievement and potential for professional growth in their specialty area(s) through exhibitions, critical reviews, awards, grants, and residencies.
 Candidates must demonstrate excellence or potential for excellence in teaching, and the ability to teach introductory photography and digital media courses, advanced topic-based electives and seminars, and MFA critique seminars.
 They should incorporate visual literacy and the meaning of images and historical and contemporary uses of photography and digital/electronic media into their teaching.
 Preferred candidates will have teaching experience with a diverse student body.
 Candidates must demonstrate a commitment to working cooperatively with colleagues in and outside Art programs, to provide engaged pedagogy in a faculty learning community, and evidence of interpersonal skills and collegiality.
 Candidates must be able to demonstrate how they have or will incorporate inclusion, diversity, and educational equity in their courses and/or scholarship/creative works.